huggingface/transformers/docs/source/en/main_classes/quantization.md

 ### Exllama kernels for faster inference

 For 4-bit model, you can use the exllama kernels in order to a faster inference speed.
-You just need to pass `disable_exllama=False` in [`GPTQConfig`].
+It is activated by default.
+You can change that behavior by passing `disable_exllama` in [`GPTQConfig`].
 This will overwrite the quantization config stored in the config.
-Note that you will only be able to overwrite the attributes related to the kernel.
-Furthermore, you need to have the entire model on gpus.
+Note that you will only be able to overwrite the attributes related to the kernels.
+Furthermore, you need to have the entire model on gpus if you want to use exllama kernels.

 ```py
 import torch